sugarlabs/musicblocks/js/README.md

 * Add that file to `MUSICBLOCKS_EXTRAS` in `js/activity.js`.

-* Create a setup function in your new file at the end, with a meaningful name.
+* Create a `setup` function in your new file at the end, with a meaningful name.

 e.g. `setupGraphicsBlocks()`.

 * Call that setup function in `js/basicblocks.js` inside `initBasicProtoBlocks()` function.

+After the above steps are complete, move to [defining a new block](#how-to-define-a-new-block)

 <!-- * If the block you are adding needs to expand into a stack of blocks,
 you may also need to modify `macro.js`. -->